gmrvvis/Vishnu/README.md

-# Vishnu - Integrated Framework
+# Vishnu
-(c) 2017-2019 Gonzalo Bayo
+Copyright (c) 2017-2019 GMRV/URJC.

 ## Introduction

-Vishnu is an integrated framework for preprocessing multiple datasets an managing applications.
+[DC Explorer](http://cajalbbp.es/dcexplorer_web/ "DC Explorer"), [Pyramidal Explorer](http://gmrv.es/gmrvvis/pyramidalexplorer/ "Pyramidal Explorer") and [ClInt Explorer](http://gmrv.es/gmrvvis/clintexplorer/ "ClInt Explorer") are the core of an application suite designed to help scientists to explore their data.
+Vishnu is a communication framework that allows them to interchange information and cooperate in real-time.

 ## Dependencies